DesleyAalderink/weekly-nerd/my-future-programming-plans.md

 Eventually I want to go into the company a friend of mine has been setting up over the last few years.
 I already did a few jobs for him and he said he would love for me to join the team.
 In his company there are programmers way above my league under which I can study under.
+I will aim for the top.

+## Conclusion
+I have been studying for a long time but, one thing is for certain.
+I want to be a front ender.
+The road is never ending but, I love to do it.
+I have a lot to learn and I will try my hardest to keep up with all of my competitors.